On the geometry of silent and anisotropic big bang singularities: Estimating the spatial scalar curvature

 on $M_{-}$, where $C_{\bS}=C_{\bS,0}\theta_{0,-}^{-2}$ and $C_{\bS,0}$ only depends on $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$.
 Moreover,

-(no summation on $A$) on $M_{-}$, where $C_{\bR}=C_{\bR,0}\theta_{0,-}^{-2}$ and $C_{\bR,0}$ only depends on $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$. \end{prop} \begin{remark} One particular consequence of the proposition is that the positive part of $\theta^{-2}\bS$ converges to zero exponentially as $\varrho\rightarrow-\infty$.
-When analysing the asymptotics of solutions to the Klein-Gordon equation in the spatially homogeneous setting, this property turns out to be of central importance; cf. \cite{KGCos}. \end{remark} \begin{proof} Consider (\ref{eq:bSexpression}).
+(no summation on $A$) on $M_{-}$, where $C_{\bR}=C_{\bR,0}\theta_{0,-}^{-2}$ and $C_{\bR,0}$ only depends on $c_{\cweight,1}$ and $(\bM,\bge_{\refer})$. \end{prop} \begin{remark} The main reason for proving this proposition is that it leads to (\ref{subeq:hUellpm}).
+Note also that the conceptual consequences of (\ref{eq:renormalisedbSest}) and (\ref{subeq:hUellpm}) are discussed in Subsection~\ref{ssection:results}.
+Let us, however, here point out that (\ref{eq:renormalisedbSest}) and (\ref{eq:renormalisedRicAAest}) illustrate that the dominant contribution to $\theta^{-2}\bS$ and $\theta^{-2}\bR^{A}_{\phantom{A}A}$ comes from the expressions that contribute in the spatially homogeneous setting; only terms involving the squares of structure coefficients contribute.
+There is no contribution from terms involving either the spatial derivatives of structure coefficients or the spatial derivatives of the quantities $\mu_A$.
+Moreover, one particular consequence of the proposition is that the positive part of $\theta^{-2}\bS$ converges to zero exponentially as $\varrho\rightarrow-\infty$.
+When analysing the asymptotics of solutions to the Klein-Gordon equation in the spatially homogeneous setting, this property turns out to be of central importance; see \cite{KGCos}. \end{remark} \begin{proof} Consider (\ref{eq:bSexpression}).
 First, we wish to prove that all the terms on the right hand side but the first one decay exponentially.
 Note, to this end, that

-on $M_{-}$, where we appealed to (\ref{eq:mKbDlnNchicombest}), \cite[(5.14)]{RinWave} and \cite[(7.22)]{RinWave}, and the constant $C$ only depends on $c_{\robas}$.
+on $M_{-}$, where we appealed to (\ref{eq:mKbDlnNchicombest}), (\ref{eq:gaCABbasest}) and (\ref{eq:muminmainlowerbound}), and the constant $C$ only depends on $c_{\robas}$.
 Next, note that